 Day 1: Arrival in Lhasa

 Tourists arrive in Lhasa and get transferred to your hotels.
-The guide will have a brief orientation of tour and plan for tourists.
-And tourists can have a good rest to acclimatise to high altitude.
+The guide will have a brief orientation of the tour and plan for tourists.
+And tourists can have a good rest to acclimatize to high altitude.

 Stay overnight in Lhasa.